 What's the difference between a truck and a lorry?

-At first it can be quite confusing to figure out whether you're driving a truck or a lorry.
+At first it can be confusing to figure out whether you're driving a truck or a lorry.
 Generally, the two terms are interchangeable.
 'Truck' tends to be more of an American term, while 'lorry' is more commonly used in the UK.
 Both are classed as HGV vehicles.

 To add a little more confusion into the mix, 'truck' can also be a nickname for a pick-up truck, which is a light-goods vehicle (LGV).
 If this is the case, you’ll need a pick-up insurance policy.